Skip Navigation

 In recognition of the important role of Education Support Professionals within the Association, and to honor their outstanding contributions to communities and children, Vermont-NEA presents an annual Education Support Professionals Award.

-Click here to submit a nomination for the 2026 award.
+Click here to submit a nomination for the 2027 award.
+(Link will be posted soon!)

-Our 2025 ESP of the Year is Linda Corliss!
+Our 2026 ESP of the Year is Loriann Darrell!

-Click here to nominate an ESP for the 2026 award.
+Click here to nominate an ESP for the 2027 award.
+(Link will be posted soon!)

 In recognition of the important role of Education Support Professionals within the Association, and to honor their outstanding contributions to communities and children, Vermont-NEA presents an annual Education Support Professionals Award.